 As well as them being amazing, it also felt good to me to use a local company rather than an international one.

-To carry or not to carry
+To carry or not to carry your pack?

 You will also need to consider whether you carry your own pack or not.
 The way the tours work is that porters carry the group equipment, like food, cooking equipment, tents etc – they are super-strong guys, carrying this stuff in huge loads and walking ahead of the hikers to set up camp before they arrive.
 But you can also pay extra to have porters carry your backpack for you, so all you need to carry is a day pack with water, a jacket and snacks etc.